pgailinas/videoqa-representation-comparison/docs/01_Prepare_Video_Data.md

 * The NExTVideo dataset is distributed as a multipart ZIP archive consisting of seven archive files that reconstruct the complete video collection.
 * Cross-reference validation confirms consistency between video files, question-answer annotations, and metadata mappings.
 * Random sample inspection provides visual verification of dataset integrity prior to downstream experimentation.
-* Frame extraction, clip generation, embedding creation, vector indexing, retrieval, and inference workflows are performed in later notebooks.
+* Evidence generation, representation learning, latent feature extraction, representation comparison, and VideoQA evaluation workflows are performed in later notebooks.
 * Video archive reconstruction and extraction may require significant storage space and execution time depending on the runtime environment.